mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

 #### `collect_statistics`

-Specifies whether RocksDB should collect statistics that later can be queried using `maxadmin`.
+Specifies whether RocksDB should collect statistics that later can be queried using `maxctrl`.
 It should be noted, though, that collecting RocksDB statistics is not without a cost.
 From the [RocksDB Documentation](https://github.com/facebook/rocksdb/wiki/Statistics)